College Factual by our College Data Analytics Team

 On this page you’ll find:

-Campbell Admission Statistics can help you to understand the likelihood of being accepted.
+These admission statistics can help you understand the likelihood of being accepted.
 Compare your SAT and ACT scores to previously accepted students.
-If your scores are lower than average, that may mean you should try to retake the exam or look at schools that better fit your scores.
-A college’s acceptance rates and selectivity are a good way to judge how difficult it is to be admitted.
+If your scores are lower than average, you might consider retaking the exam or looking at schools that better fit your scores.

 Looking for Campbell University application deadlines and requirements?